Rome, Italy

 Money-Saving Tips:

-1. Eat like a local: Opt for pizza al taglio (pizza by the slice) or grab panini from local delis.
+1. Eat like a local: Opt for traditional Roman dishes like pasta carbonara and pizza al taglio from local eateries.

-- Visit Rome in the shoulder seasons of spring (April-May) and autumn (September-October) for pleasant weather and fewer crowds.
+4. Visit in the shoulder seasons: Spring (April-May) and fall (September-October) offer pleasant weather and fewer crowds.

 Local Payment Customs and Tipping Practices:

-- Tipping in Italy is not as common as in other countries, but rounding up the bill or leaving a small tip (5-10%) is appreciated, especially in restaurants.
+- Tipping is not mandatory in Italy, but rounding up the bill or leaving 5-10% for exceptional service is appreciated.

-- Water: Avoid buying bottled water at tourist spots and opt for refilling at public fountains to save money.
+- Water: Avoid buying bottled water and opt for tap water in restaurants to save costs.

-By following this budget guide and tips, you can enjoy the beauty and history of Rome without breaking the bank.
+By following this budget guide, you can experience the best of Rome without breaking the bank.
 Happy travels!

 Local Tips & Insights